-It should be noted that not the entire park will be utilised for the compound site, and that every effort has been made to minimise the space taken up by the compound following detailed conversations with the council and local stakeholders.
+It should be noted that not the entire park will be utilised for the compound site.

-6. How will Jubilee Gardens and the towpath be reinstated?
+4. How will Jubilee Gardens and the towpath be reinstated?

 Discussions are ongoing with the council as to the nature of the reinstatement of the park following the site demobilisation.